amitlan/website/writing/pg/partition-logical-replication/index.md

 With this, for each decoded change, `pgoutput` maps the leaf partition information contained in decoded change record back to the ancestor that is actually present in the publication.
-This ancestor in most cases is the root partitioned table, in which case, changes of all leaf partitions contained in the partition tree are published using the root partitioned table's schema.
+That ancestor typically would be the root partitioned table, in which case, changes of all leaf partitions contained in the partition tree are published using the root partitioned table's schema.
 One may also publish only a subtree of a multi-level partition tree by adding the subtree's root table to the publication, in which case only leaf partitions of that subtree are published.

-This feature to replicate using an ancestor's schema allows the receiving end to consume the received changes without having the matching leaf partitions present, as is required by default.
+The above feature to replicate using an ancestor's schema allows the receiving server to consume the received changes without having the matching leaf partitions present, as is required by default.
 The changes can be received into either a non-partitioned table or a partitioned table of the same name as the published ancestor.
-The receiving table may also contain a different set of partitions than those of the published table.
+The receiving partitioned table may also contain a different set of partitions than those of the published partitioned table.

-Actually, receiving changes into a partitioned table is also something that wasn't allowed before; you may have seen the following error on a receiving server:
+In fact, receiving changes into a partitioned table is also something that wasn't allowed before; you may have seen the following error on a receiving server:

 ```